shikhar1020jais1/shikhar1020jais1/README.md

 # Shikhar Jaiswal

 I am Shikhar Jaiswal, a Developer and Competitive Programmer with a high degree of interest in Research and Innovation.
-I am currently a student, pursuing my B.Tech at Presidency University, Bengaluru.
+I have pursued my B.Tech from Presidency University, Bengaluru.
 I like dabbling in various parts of Software Development and like to learn about new technologies, read technical articles or simply play games in my free time.
 I am a self taught Developer, currently diving deeper into Machine Learning and Artificial Intelligence.

 ### Profiles @
 [![facebook](https://github.com/shikhar1020jais1/Git-Social/blob/master/Icons/Facebook1.png (Facebook))][1]